OUR WORKTEMPORARY SCHOOL

 Setting up a school in the Tharawan displaced persons camp

 This temporary school was set up in 2019 in the Tharawan displaced persons camp in Yemen, 100 km to the north of Sana’a, on the initiative of the Associations Al Baradoni and My Future Yemen.
-This school, created thanks to donations, is currently attended by 70 pupils, deprived of their normal schools due to the war.
+This school, created thanks to donations, is attended by pupils, deprived of their normal schools due to the war.
 It also provides their families with food aid.

 The situation in Yemen